Personalization patterns

 Alert

 If a user closes an inline alert, consider if or when it should be displayed again for the same user.
 It could be suppressed for a week, month, or forever depending on the goal of the project.
-The alert component in Adobe XD has two styles, normal and alternate, and either can be used.
+The alert element in Adobe XD has two styles, normal and alternate, and either can be used.

 How to use